The Gathering (band): Silje Wergeland era (2009-2025)

-In June and November 2018, they played several shows in the Netherlands and did a small tour in Greece.
+The Gathering returned from their hiatus in June 2018, with their first announced show at the Midsummer Prog Festival in Valkenburg.
 On 29 April 2022, the band released their eleventh studio album, and first in nearly 10 years, Beautiful Distortion.
+It was preceded by the lead single "We Rise", released in February.

 In December 2024, the band announced that, to celebrate the 30th anniversary of Mandylion, they would reunite with van Giersbergen for five sold-out August 2025 shows in Nijmegen.
+The band then announced a full worldwide 2026 Mandylion tour with van Giersbergen.